isomerpages/moe-tmjc/_event-highlight-about-us/2022/Term 3.md

 ### National Day cum TM Celebrates!
 2022

-On 8 August, TMJC celebrated her 4th birthday alongside Singapore's 57th!
+On 8 August, TMJC celebrated her 4th&nbsp;birthday alongside Singapore's 57th!
 To mark this special day, the College put together a unique programme that was engaging and meaningful under the twin themes “Stronger Together, Majulah!” and “Be Better Together, United As ONE.”

-After the special National Day Observance Ceremony that included the band playing the National Anthem live for the first time and presentation of the National Day Awards that recognise our teachers’ contributions to the nation, our Principal, Ms Pamela Yoong unveiled Singapore’s largest Contact Lens Blisters mosaic, a highlight that entered into the Singapore Book of Records.
+After the special National Day Observance Ceremony that included the band playing the National Anthem live for the first time and presentation of the National Day Awards that recognise our teachers’ contributions to the nation, our&nbsp;Principal, Ms Pamela Yoong unveiled Singapore’s largest Contact Lens Blisters mosaic, a highlight that entered into the Singapore Book of Records.
 After that, students participated in a variety of exciting interhouse classroom and outdoor games organised by the various CCAs.
 This was followed by the cohort breakfast CG bonding segment that featured a sumptuous menu of traditional breakfast items.
 The event ended on a high with the launch and officiation of TM Cove by Ms Yoong - a communal space for students to recharge and connect with their friends.
 What a way to end off our combined celebrations!

-Happy 57th Birthday Singapore!
-And Happy 4th Birthday TMJC!
+Happy 57th&nbsp;Birthday Singapore!
+And Happy 4th&nbsp;Birthday TMJC!
 Do check out the feature on our College by Mediacorp News here:
 [https://berita.mediacorp.sg/singapura/sambutan-hari-kemerdekaan-di-sekolah-kembali-meriah-tmjc-catat-sejarah-680646](https://berita.mediacorp.sg/singapura/sambutan-hari-kemerdekaan-di-sekolah-kembali-meriah-tmjc-catat-sejarah-680646)